godotengine/godot-docs/community/contributing/class_reference_writing_guidelines.rst

 code reference.
 To learn how to compile the engine, read the :ref:`compilation guide <toc-devel-compiling>`.

-We recommend using a code editor that supports XML files like Vim, Atom, Code, Notepad++, or another to comfortably edit the file.
+We recommend using a code editor that supports XML files like Vim, Atom, VS Code, Notepad++, or another to comfortably edit the file.
 You can also use their search feature to find classes and properties quickly.